leadouchet/ProjetC-/README.md

 metabolism : Change the level of metabolites into the cell depending on the concentration available its box (given as argument).
 Return a vector containing the new concentration of metabolites available in the box after the reaction of the cell occure.
 Cell_division : divide by two all the metabolites of the cell and return the quantity of metabolites of the daugther.
 WhatAmI : return the phenotype of the cell as a character 'a' or 'b'.
+Update_Fit : Compute the fitness of the cell from its metabolites concentrations.

 ### Class Ga : inherite from cell
+Update_Fit : Compute the fitness of the cell from its metabolite A concentration.
 ### Class Gb : inherite from cell
+Update_Fit : Compute the fitness of the cell from its metabolites B concentrations.

 ### Class Box :
 empty_Box : Test wether a box (given as coordinate x, y) is empty or not , if there is a cell into the box.
 Return 0 if no cell and 1 otherwise.